Why study Animal Behaviour at Liverpool John Moores University?

 - Regular visits to local zoos and wildlife parks to observe the behaviour of captive animals

-- Study the behaviour of wild, captive and companion animals, with opportunities for overseas fieldwork
+- Study the behaviour of wild and captive animals, with opportunities for overseas fieldwork

 - Opportunities for work-related learning, study abroad and/or a year-long sandwich placement